ladjs/superagent/docs/index.md

 ## Promise and Generator support

 SuperAgent's request is a "thenable" object that's compatible with JavaScript promises and `async`/`await` syntax.
+Do not call `.end()` if you're using promises.

 Libraries like [co](https://github.com/tj/co) or a web framework like [koa](https://github.com/koajs/koa) can `yield` on any SuperAgent method: